Marty Saybrooke: 2008–11

 Later, Natalie, having acquired Marty's session tape, confronts Marty on the roof of the Angels Square Hotel.
 After a brief struggle Marty ends up hanging on for dear life, saved by Natalie.
 Marty thanks Natalie for saving her life, but then pushes Natalie off of the roof.
 Natalie miraculously survives the fall and is discovered by John and Brody.
 When Brody goes to the roof searching for Marty, Marty knocks him out and leaves, taking Liam with her.
 Todd shares the news with Marty that her husband Patrick is still alive.
 He then takes her to the airport where he tells her that she's going to see her husband, but before Marty leaves she tells Todd that she forgot to tell John that Liam is his son.
 Marty gets Todd to promise that he will indeed tell John the truth, and afterwards Marty leaves town with Patrick on the plane.

-Post Cancellation History

-In 2012 During an appearance on General Hospital Marty's son and granddaughter die in a car crash.
-During a 2019 appearance by Nora Buchanan on the same soap opera it is revealed that Marty suggested to Kevin Collins that he hire Nora for his legal defense.